kristianHoden/smartPARE/README.md

 #Some example images are attached in the subdirs of example/train, so you can se how the hierarchy of folders need to be setup to train a model, if you want to train your own.

 #Our final model is found in data/model.

+###Please save images that you want to evaluate in subdirs to your wd (homePath1) with extension _mpd ex exampleDir_mpd  or evaluate_mpd

 #If you have any questions or encounter any code related problems, don't hesitate to ask or inform.